 Don’t include personal information

-Including personal information in your master password can be tempting, but be careful to not make this mistake.
+Including Personally Identifiable Information (PII) in your master password can be tempting, but be careful to not make this mistake.
 Nowadays, all of our information is on the internet and people can find out things about you simply by looking at your social media accounts.
 They can find the name of your dog, the name of your mother, your birthdate and more.
 This is why it is extremely important that you never include information in your master password that directly relates to you.
 Doing this makes it easy for a cybercriminal to crack your password.

 Make your password obscure